reynat/graphql-music-catalog/tutorial-instructions/3-null-propagation.md

   }
 ```

-3. Revert any changes to the schema so that the return type for an album by id is nullable.
+4. Revert any changes to the schema so that the return type for an album by id is nullable.

+5. Run `git checkout 3-null-propagation-solution` to see a sample solution.